QCPN's first studio, located inside a former closet at

 In March of 2018, five Charlotte-based podcasts formed a loose alliance.
-These podcasts (The Charlotte Podcast, Cheers Charlotte Radio, The Yelp Charlotte Podcast, The Comedy Zone Podcast, and the gone-but-not-forgotten Local Vibes Podcast) agreed to cross-promote each other on a reasonably regular basis, and a funny thing happened - their audiences grew.
+These podcasts (The Charlotte Podcast, Cheers Charlotte Radio, The Yelp Charlotte Podcast, The Comedy Zone Podcast, and the Local Vibes Podcast) agreed to cross-promote each other on a reasonably regular basis, and a funny thing happened - their audiences grew.

 Queen City Podcast Network founder and Executive Producer Brian Baltosiewich has been producing audio on the internet in one form or another since 2001.
-He produced the nation's first web-based sports talk program (Sports Apocalypse) in Tucson, Arizona in 2003, and one of the first podcast networks in the US (Radio Exiles) in 2009.
+He produced the nation's first web-based sports talk program (Sports Apocalypse) in Tucson, Arizona in 2003, and launched one of the first podcast networks in the US (Radio Exiles) in 2009.

 A life-long infatuation with broadcasting led to a 30-year career working behind the scenes in television and radio, and has taken him to launch QCPN as the first large scale hyper-local podcast network in the United States.

 HIs book, "The Podcast Peptalk," is available at Amazon.
 Brian and his wife Terra, a self-published author, have lived in Charlotte since 2010, having previously lived in Arizona, and Michigan.

 Brian in the University of Arizona hockey radio booth, 2009

 Speaking on a panel about local podcasts at Podfest in Orlando, FL